TITLE International Services Coordinator

 CLASSIFICATION NUMBER 1692

-MAJOR ADMINISTRATOR Associate Vice President for International Programs
+MAJOR ADMINISTRATOR Associate Vice President for International Education and Training

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Bachelor’s Degree is required.
-Master’s degree in Student Personnel Services, Student Affairs or related field preferred.
+Education: A Bachelor’s Degree is required; a Master’s degree is preferred.

-Experience: One year of work experience in higher education in the United States is required.
-Experience working with SEVIS as it pertains to F and J visa holders is required.
+Experience: One year of work experience in higher education in the United States is preferred.
+Experience working with SEVIS as it pertains to F and J visa holders is preferred.
 Previous international credential evaluation experience is preferred.
-Previous or current working knowledge of processing systems such as Banner and FSA Atlas is preferred.
-Prior experience working with internationals preferred.
+Previous or current working knowledge of processing systems such as Banner and ISSM is preferred.
+Prior experience working with an international clientele is preferred.

-Skills: Effective Cross-cultural and interpersonal communication skills are required.
-A working knowledge of word processing, spreadsheet, and database applications is required.
+Skills: Effective cross-cultural and interpersonal communication skills are required.
+Effective organizational skills and attention to detail are required.
+A working knowledge of spreadsheet, and database applications is required.
 Knowledge of recruitment and admission procedures and policies is required.
-Strong verbal and written communication skills as well as excellent interpersonal skills are required.
-Familiarity with languages other than English is preferred.
+Strong verbal and written communication skills are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures and backgrounds is required.

 Other: Must be U.S. citizen or legal permanent resident, eligible by law to access and use SEVIS.

-2. Advises students and scholars as it pertains to their academic, cross-cultural, and financial needs at the University.
+2. Admits and supports sponsored students and scholars as it pertains to their immigration, academic, cross-cultural, and financial needs at the University, including application processing, academic advising, arrival/departure support, orientation, and cultural programming.

-6. Assists in the planning and implementation of International Student Orientation, employment workshops, and cross-cultural activities.
+6. Assists in the planning and implementation of International Student Orientation, employment authorization workshops, and cross-cultural activities.

-9. Contributes to the overall success of International Services by providing excellent customer service to F-1 Students and J-1 Students and Scholars.
+7. Contributes to the overall success of International Services and International Programs by providing excellent customer service to all MSU international students, scholars, faculty, and staff.

-The Assistant Director, International Services-Immigration Support is supervised by the Director of International Services and may supervise full-time employees, graduate assistants, and student employees.
+The International Services Coordinator is supervised by the Director of International Services Office and may supervise graduate assistants and student employees.

 OFFICE OF HUMAN RESOURCES